wangchen-ca/my-react-interact/README.md

 # My sample React application - my-react-interact

-- Technical points: to reflects User interact/click/input, in React, mostly equals to updating state data.
+- Technical points: to reflect user's interact/click/input, in React, equals to updating state data.
 React will update the web page automatically for you.
 We don't need to write code to display a popup, delete a row from a table, or hide a div, we only change the settings or flags in state.
 [Reread the chapter](https://react.dev/learn/thinking-in-react)

 The app show 2 tables, one lists available candidates, the other displays selected ones.
 Users can select/remove candidates.